 Our focus is on our well intervention and robotics businesses.
 We believe that focusing on these services will deliver favorable long-term financial returns.
 From time to time, we make strategic investments that expand our service capabilities or add capacity to existing services in our key operating regions.
-The long-term prospects of our well intervention fleet are enhanced by the delivery of the Siem Helix 1 chartered vessel in June 2016, the delivery of the Siem Helix 2 chartered vessel in February 2017 and the completion and delivery of the Q7000, a newbuild semi-submersible vessel, in 2018.
-Chartering newer vessels with additional capabilities, including the Grand Canyon III chartered vessel which is expected to be in service for us in May 2017, should enable our robotics business to better serve the needs of our customers.
-It also is beneficial to us from a long-term perspective to have secured our new fixed fee agreement for the Helix Producer I (the "HP I"), a dynamic positioning floating production vessel, to continue to service the Phoenix field for the field operator until at least June 1, 2023.
+Our well intervention fleet expanded following the delivery of the Siem Helix 2 chartered vessel in February 2017 and is expected to further expand following the completion and delivery of the Q7000, a newbuild semi-submersible vessel, in 2018 or 2019.
+Chartering newer vessels with additional capabilities, including the Grand Canyon III chartered vessel that went into service for us in May 2017, should enable our robotics business to better serve the needs of our customers.
+From a longer-term perspective we also expect to benefit from our fixed fee agreement for the Helix Producer I (the "HP I"), a dynamically positioned floating production vessel that processes production from the Phoenix field for the field operator until at least June 1, 2023.

 In January 2015, Helix, OneSubsea LLC, OneSubsea B.V., Schlumberger Technology Corporation, Schlumberger B.V. and Schlumberger Oilfield Holdings Ltd. entered into a Strategic Alliance Agreement and related agreements for the parties' strategic alliance to design, develop, manufacture, promote, market and sell on a global basis integrated equipment and services for subsea well intervention.
 The alliance is expected to leverage the parties' capabilities to provide a unique, fully integrated offering to clients, combining marine support with well access and control technologies.
-In April 2015, we and OneSubsea agreed to jointly develop and ordered a 15,000 working p.s.i. intervention riser system ("IRS"), which is expected to be completed in the second half of 2017 for a total cost of approximately \$28 million (approximately \$14 million for our 50% interest).
-At December 31, 2016, our total investment in the IRS was \$6.5 million.
-In October 2016, we and OneSubsea launched the development of our first Riserless Open-water Abandonment Module ("ROAM") for an estimated cost of approximately \$12 million (approximately \$6 million for our 50% interest), almost all of which will be incurred in 2017.
-The ROAM is expected to be available to customers in the third guarter of 2017.
+In April 2015, we and OneSubsea agreed to jointly develop and ordered a 15,000 working p.s.i. intervention riser system ("15K IRS") for a total cost of approximately \$28 million (approximately \$14 million for our 50% interest).
+At December 31, 2017, our total investment in the 15K IRS was \$14.9 million inclusive of capitalized interest.
+The 15K IRS was completed and placed in service in January 2018.
+In October 2016, we and OneSubsea launched the development of our first Riserless Open-water Abandonment Module ("ROAM") for an estimated cost of approximately \$12 million (approximately \$6 million for our 50% interest).
+At December 31, 2017, our total investment in the ROAM was \$3.6 million.
+The ROAM is expected to be available to customers in the first half of 2018.